-The DoD Suicide Event Report (DoDSER) system standardizes suicide surveillance efforts across the Air Force, Army, Marine Corps, and Navy to support the DoD's suicide prevention mission.
-This includes not only the active component, but the reserves and National Guard.
+The Department of Defense Suicide Event Report (DoDSER) system standardizes suicide surveillance across the Army, Marine Corps, Navy, and Air Force to support the Department of Defense's suicide prevention mission.

-The DoDSER website includes instructions, detailed coding guidance, a computer-based training program, and the DoDSER webform that collects the comprehensive information about the service member and the suicide event.
+The DoDSER website includes instructions, detailed coding guidance, a computer-based training program, and the DoDSER form, which is used to collect the comprehensive information about suicide events among service members.

 DoDSER Annual Reports

 Each calendar year, the DoDSER team cleans, verifies, analyzes, interprets, and contextualizes the collected data in a manner that can be used to advance suicide prevention efforts.
 The military suicide data is then presented to military leaders, the services, and the public via the DoDSER Annual Report.
 This publicly available resource provides annual rates of suicide for each of the components (active duty, reserves, National Guard) and each of the services (Army, Marine Corps, Navy, Air Force).
 The report also provides the annual totals of suicide deaths and attempts recorded for the military, the mechanisms of injury for those events, and descriptive summaries of risk and contextual factors present among service members who engaged in suicidal behaviors that year.

 Current and previous DoDSER Annual Reports can be viewed and downloaded below.